FlorisBalm/HoloLattices-2D/README.md

 # HoloLattices-2D

-C code for to compute holographic lattices with two transverse dimensions
+C and python code for to compute holographic lattices with two transverse dimensions, for the Gubser-Rocha EMD Lattice, along with the thermoelectric DC conductivity.

 This code is functional, and includes the Stokes methods to compute DC thermoelectric conductivity